IHE/RAD.IRA/input/pagecontent/rad-x7.md

 The Manager shall receive and validate the message.

-The Manager shall return an error if the `hub.channel.type` is not `websocket`.

-The Manager shall return an error if the `hub.topic` is empty.

-The Manager shall return an error if the `hub.mode` is `unsubscribe` and there is no `hub.channel.endpoint` or its value is empty.

-The Manager shall return an error if the `hub.channel.endpoint` does not match the websocket associated to the Sender.

-The Manager shall remove the Sender and its subscribed events from the topic.
+The Manager shall remove the Sender and its subscribed events from the session.

-The Manager shall terminate the websocket connection delete the websocket identifier.
+The Manager shall terminate the websocket connection and delete the websocket identifier.
+The Manager shall not reuse the websocket identifier for other future subscriptions.

 #### 2:3.X7.4.2 Unsubscribe Session Response Message